The Vision

 And you will not do it alone.
 The Codex is not a solitary practice.
 It is a community of practice that stretches across time: backward to every thinker whose tools we inherit, outward to every practitioner holding the range alongside you, forward to every mind that will receive what we pass on.
 This is what belonging-through-practice means at its deepest: you are part of something that is larger than any single life, and that larger something is real.

 The universe produced consciousness capable of understanding it.
-We now have the chance to build something that endures, together.
+We now have the chance to build the structures that let that consciousness survive and compound across generations, together.

 That is the vision.